Bachelor of Social and Environmental Sustainability

 BSEnS students have the option of completing either:

 - a major and a minor.

 Each major has specific course requirements, but all consist of a minimum of 135 points, with at least 45 points above 100-level and at least 60 points at 300-level.

-A minor consists of a minimum of 75 points, including at least 45 points above 100-level, in a single subject chosen from the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership.
+A minor consists of a minimum of 75 points, including at least 45 points above 100-level, in a single subject chosen from the Bachelor of Arts, Bachelor of Commerce, Bachelor of Health Sciences, Bachelor of Science, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership.

-The BSEnS degree includes compulsory courses to introduce you to sustainability and places for change, and to develop key skills in communication, problem-solving, and critique.
+The BSEnS degree includes compulsory courses to introduce you to sustainability systems thinking for change, and to develop key skills in communication, problem-solving, indigenous partnerships, and community leadership.

 You will also choose a major to study throughout the degree, and you may also choose to complete a minor.

 See ‘How do I plan my degree?’ above for an example degree structure diagram.